kirillzyusko/react-native-keyboard-controller/docs/docs/api/hooks/input/use-reanimated-focused-input.md

 ## Event structure

-Value from this hook is returned as `SharedValue`.
+The `input` property from this hook is returned as `SharedValue`.
 The returned data has next structure:

 ```ts
 type KeyboardEventData = {